zverok/grok-shan-shui/day12.md

 ![](image36.png)

 So...
 It seems `mountplanner` just throws a bunch of stuff on top of each other, but the "stuff" is designed internally so that it would look good when reordered by its `y`, huh?
 Let's see.

 (Stars for 20 mins into 100-lines method with 5 loops and global variables.)
 But not today, should we?
 It is Sunday evening already all in all...

 So, the plan for tomorrow is: crack `mountplanner` to understand how it... well, plans its mountains (or, rather, large-scale landscape features).
 Then we'll see how those features are implemented, in general.
 That would be  half of the advent behind me, if we consider it to be 24 days.
-Which is not that meaninful for non-religious developer from the country celebrating Orthodox Christmas mostly, which is Jan 7—so I might stretch it till New Year, but we'll see.
+Which is not that meaningful for non-religious developer from the country celebrating Orthodox Christmas mostly, which is Jan 7—so I might stretch it till New Year, but we'll see.